 The storage server uses two standard power cords.
 You can connect the power cords to a primary power unit inside the rack, such as a properly grounded ac distribution unit, or to an external source, such as a properly grounded electrical outlet.

-If you have not already done so, attach the power cords by using Figure 31 on page 33for the location of the component parts.
+If you have not already done so, attach the power cords, using the following illustration for the location of the component parts.

 Figure 31.
 Power cord locations